elxecutor/elxecutor/README.md

 ## About Me

-I'm an **Developer** and an **Electronic & Electrical Engineering student**, I love exploring the intricacies of computers—from programming languages and development frameworks to computer hardware.
+I'm a **Developer** and an **Electronic & Electrical Engineering student**, I love exploring the intricacies of computers—from programming languages, system security and development frameworks to computer hardware.

 - 🌱 **Currently Learning:**
   - **React:** Building dynamic web applications from scratch.